tauri-apps/tauri-docs/docs/guides/architecture/security.md

 ## Secure Content Loading

-Tauri restricts the [Content Security Policy] (CSP) of your HTM pages.
+Tauri restricts the [Content Security Policy] (CSP) of your HTML pages.
 Local scripts are hashed, styles and external scripts are referenced using a cryptographic nonce, which prevents unallowed content from being loaded.

 :::warning
 Avoid loading remote content such as scripts served over a CDN as they introduce an attack vector, but any untrusted file can introduce new and subtle attack vectors.